VOICES OF CHARLESTON

 Gentrification, cultural erasure, and the weight of the past collide in this city.
 But so do joy, tradition, and unbroken lineage.
 This project is an act of reclaiming, of listening, of ensuring that the voices of this community are not lost to time or displacement.
 These are not just stories.
 They are legacies.

-Thanksgiving Dinner 2023.
+Thanksgiving Dinner (2023).

 “The joy that I have...the world didn't give it to me and the world can't take it away.”

-Mr. Washington at his home in Charleston.
+Mr. Washington at his home in Charleston (2024).

-Mr. Washington with his mentee, Clifford, of over 25 years.
+Mr. Washington with his mentee, Clifford, of over 25 years (2024).

-wilhelmina washington
+wilhelmina BOSTON

-Mrs. Wilhelmina laughing and sharing stories.
+Mrs. Wilhelmina sharing family stories (2024).